X-Plane/xptools/Building.md

 ### Building on macOS Using XCode

 The XCode project is in the root of the repo, `SceneryTools.xcodeproj`.
 There is one target for each of the scenery tools—simply pick a configuration, target, and build.
+The speed of the build process can be nearly doubled by not building 'fat' binaries, but rather only for the architecture being etting for the whole Project (or any individual Product) Architectures -> Build Active Architecture Only = yes.

 ### Building on Linux Using Code::Blocks